zeya2u9/PTPerf/PT_Statistical_Analysis/website/PT-4.2.1/readme.txt

-At this point, we have csv files for this experiment has been generated.
+At this point, we have csv files for this experiment.
+There are scripts in _PTPerf/PT_Measurements/website/W3_ which help in generating these CSV files.

-- copy scripts to your folder
+- copy scripts from this directory to your machine
 - Apply statitical tests

 Generate statistical results for Pairwise PTs